patrick-fs/fs-react-redux-sentry/README.md

 # Understanding React + Redux errors with Sentry and FullStory
-[Sentry](https://sentry.io) is an error monitoring platform used by development teams around the world to identify when issues crop up in their applications.
+[Sentry](https://sentry.io) is an error monitoring platform used by many development teams to identify when issues crop up in their applications.
 [FullStory](https://www.fullstory.com) lets development teams view user experience friction through the eyes of their users.

 Sentry + FullStory arms development teams with an unprecedented ability to understand the details around the issues impacting their users.